History of Jordan in Timeline

 On September 15, 2024, Jafar Hassan was appointed as the Prime Minister of Jordan.

-2025: Scheduled completion of nuclear plant
+2025: Planned completion of the first commercial nuclear plant